xericho/Gaze-Glasses-Repo/Gaze Algorithm/README.md

 # NOTE
-The .mat files of the test data and GT-1 data are in the drive under `Data Collection` Use the 60FPS videos for the scripts
+The .mat files of the test data and GT-1 data are in the drive under `Data Collection` Use the 60FPS videos for the scripts!